-M&F Group has the right (exercisable up to three times) to require us to sell to it shares of Class A Common Stock at the same price.
-As of December 31, 2019, we had received funding of \$49.0 million under the Letter Agreements and, in exchange, had issued a total of 27,540,546 shares of our Class A Common Stock.
+As of December 31, 2020, we do not currently have outstanding any off-balance sheet arrangements as defined under SEC rules.
+However, during the periods presented we had Letter Agreements under which we had received funding of \$59.0 million and, in exchange, had issued a total of 33,790,546 shares of our Class A Common Stock.

-Discussion of Critical Accounting Policies
+Discussion of Critical Accounting Policies and Estimates